itelnov/skeernir/README.md

 from attachments

 ## TODO
-- More Agents
+- More Agents!
+(Presentation Maker and Helper for this repo)
-- Video processing
+- Video in attachments
 - Speach-to-text
 - Text-to-speach
+- Documentation

 ## Installation